-When it comes to making a botanical statement about living life on your own terms, few plants offer as much drama and personality as Monstera deliciosa and its relatives.
-These exotic tropicals look demanding, but learning how to grow and care for monsteras is a simple, satisfying task.
-Whether monsteras are on your wish list or already in your home, here's everything you need to know for success:
+When it comes to making a botanical statement about living life on your own terms, few plants can top Monstera deliciosa and its relatives for drama and personality.
+These exotic tropicals look demanding, but that's a front.
+They're actually simple to grow.
+With monsteras on your indoor plant wish list — or already settled into your family — these basics are all you need to know.

-You may not think of your monstera as a vine, but it is.
-These beauties are native to the tropical rainforests of Central America,1 where they climb skyward from jungle floors to great heights.
-Most common monsteras are similar in appearance, but narrowing down your type is part of the fun:
+You may not think of your monstera as a vine, but that's exactly what it is.
+These beauties are native to the tropical rainforests of Central America, where they climb their way from jungle floors to spectacular heights.
+Most common monsteras look a lot alike, but narrowing down your type is part of the fun:

 - Monstera adansonii, also known as monkey mask, is less common.
-Its arrow-shaped leaves don't split along the outer edge.
-Instead, the holes remain inside the leaf margins.
+Its arrow-shaped leaves don't split along the edge.
+Instead, the holes stay confined inside the leaf margins.

-- Monstera obliqua is a rare plant seldom found for sale — though mislabeled plants are common.
-Very similar in appearance to Monstera adansonii, it has narrower, thinner leaves and a greater percentage of leaf holes.
+- Monstera obliqua is a rare plant — though mislabeled imposters are far too common.
+Very similar to Monstera adansonii, it has narrower, thinner leaves with more leaf holes and less leaf surface.

-All monsteras are part of the botanical family Araceae, which is toxic to pets if consumed.2 If you have pets, train them to avoid houseplants and never eat plant parts.
+All monsteras are part of the botanical family Araceae, which is toxic to dogs and cats if consumed.
+Always keep monsteras away from any special indoor or outdoor yard and garden areas for dogs or cats.
+Train your fur babies to never eat plant parts — indoors or outside.
 If your pet eats monstera leaves or stems, contact your vet right away.

-Monstera deliciosa relies on aerial roots to reach new heights.
+Monstera deliciosa uses aerial roots to reach new heights.

 In their native tropical habitat, monsteras reach towering heights thanks to aerial roots.
-Normal roots anchor plants below ground, but aerial roots anchor plants to trees, walls and other above-ground surfaces, allowing the plant to climb.
+Normal roots anchor plants in soil below ground level, but aerial roots anchor plants to trees, walls and any other surface where they can cling and climb.

 Monsteras in your home don't reach rainforest heights, but they still grow the same way.
-Support your monstera's aspirations by providing a moss pole for support.
+Encourage your monstera's aspirations with a moss pole for support.
 The aerial roots will grow into the moss and anchor your monstera as it soars.

-Given the right conditions and support, Monstera deliciosa are long-lived plants that can grow 10 to 15 feet tall indoors and stretch 8 feet wide, with leaves that measure 18 inches across or more.1 Variegated monstera grow much slower and rarely achieve that size indoors.
+Be ready for what's ahead.
+Given the right conditions, space and support, Monstera deliciosa are long-lived plants that can grow 10 to 15 feet tall and stretch 8 feet wide — even indoors — with leaves that measure 18 inches across or more.
+Variegated monsteras grow much slower; they rarely get that big indoors.

-As your monstera matures, expect the leaf holes and splits to change dramatically.
-Depending on the plant type and growing conditions, leaf perforations progress to dramatic split leaves.
+As your monstera matures, expect the leaf holes and splits to change radically.
+Depending on the plant type and growing conditions, leaf holes become dramatic split leaves.
 Proper light levels are especially important.
-Low light inhibits holes and splits.3
+Low light inhibits holes and splits.

 - Light – In the rainforest, towering trees protect monstera leaves from intense sun.
 From spring through fall — your monstera's active growth period — give it bright indirect or filtered light.
 In winter when sun is less intense, direct light encourages the best color and leaf development.

 - Humidity – Not surprisingly, rainforest natives like humidity.
+Monstera is no exception.
 During active growth, mist your plant and moss pole daily.
-Wipe leaves weekly with warm water to simulate a rainforest bath.
+To simulate a rainforest bath, wipe leaves weekly with warm water.
 If you use a saucer rather than cachepot, fill it with pebbles, add water to just below the pebble tops, and place your plant on top.
-Evaporating water humidifies air around your plant.
+As water evaporates, it humidifies the air around your plant.

-- Temperature – Monsteras do well in average home temperatures during the growing season, but they prefer temperatures around 55 to 65 degrees Fahrenheit during their winter rest period.1 Regardless of the season, keep your monstera away from heating and air conditioning vents.
+- Temperature – Monsteras do well in average home temperatures during the growing season, but they prefer temperatures around 55 to 65 degrees Fahrenheit during their winter rest period.
+If your home has a cool wintering spot with adequate light, your monstera will love it.
+Regardless of the season, steer clear of spots near heating and air conditioning vents.

 - Pruning – Knowing when and how to prune monstera is simple.
-If vines and aerial roots get unruly and unattractive, simply prune them back.
+If vines and aerial roots get unruly and lose their cool factor, simply prune them back.
 Always cut just below a leaf node so you don't leave a stump.
 For a wild look, remove only dead or damaged leaves and stems.
-Healthy aerial roots are essential for support, plus they absorb moisture from the air.
+Healthy aerial roots support your plant, plus they absorb moisture from the air.

 Like many climbing plants, monsteras are easy to propagate from stem cuttings in water or potting mix.
 Choose a vine tip that has several leaves and the beginning nubs of aerial roots.
-Cut just below a leaf node for a piece 4 to 5 inches long.
+Cut just below a leaf node for a 4- to 5-inch-long piece.
 Then remove the lower leaves to expose at least two to four leaf nodes and root nubs.

-If rooting in water, that's it.
-Place the cutting in a vase or jar so the nodes remain submerged.
-Once several healthy roots form, replant the cutting into soil.
-If rooting directly in potting mix, thoroughly coat the cut stem in a quality rooting hormone.
-Then insert it into its new home.
-Most monsteras root quickly and easily.
-You'll soon have more babies to tend.
+If you're rooting in water, that's it.
+Put the cutting in a vase or jar so the nodes remain submerged, then relax and enjoy watching roots grow.
+Once several healthy roots form, replant the cutting into a pot.

 Always read product labels thoroughly and follow instructions.